11 Silent Signs of Mono You Shouldn’t Ignore

 Pain or discomfort on the upper left side of the abdomen could signal an enlarged spleen due to EBV.
 Avoid rigorous contact sports, which could further damage the spleen, says Dr. Horblitt.
 Mono is just one of the most common medical reasons for abdominal pain.

 If you don’t feel hungry or can’t bring yourself to eat despite abstaining all day, that could be one of the signs of mono.
 A healthy diet rich in fruits and veggies and plenty of fluids is key to recovering from the virus.

-Though less common and easier to attribute to something other than mono, a headache (accompanied by other symptoms) can be a sign of mononucleosis.
+Though less common and easier to attribute to something other than mono, a headache (accompanied by other mono symptoms) can be a sign of mononucleosis.

 “Try not to touch your eyes, nose, or mouth; EBV can live on moist surfaces for hours and if you touch them and then your face, the virus has a pathway to get into your system,” says Dr. Danoff.
-Find out the 8 other body parts you should never touch.
+Find out the other body parts that could make you sick if you touch them.

 Developing other illnesses

 “Some rare but severe complications of mono include meningitis, encephalitis (inflammation of the brain), and Guillain-Barre (a paralysis disorder),” says Dr. Alt.
 Now that you know all about mono symptoms, find out how to avoid it with these tips from people who never get sick.